Rules & Regulations

 4.2.2.
 Displacement: The engine must be the original displacement available in that model, with maximum overbore of 0.040” (bores up to 3.5”) or 0.060” (bores over 3.5”).
 Stroke may not be altered from original.
 The owner must declare the precise, actual displacement (including overbore) of his/her engine on the race entry form.
 Undeclared oversize engines will be considered grounds for serious disciplinary action.

 4.2.3.
 Construction: The engine block, cylinder barrels, and crankcase must be the same type, material, size, and design as originally provided by the vehicle manufacturer.
 The number and location of main bearings may not be altered.
-Cylinder heads must be the original type, material, and design, or an approved period aftermarket type.
+Cylinder heads must be the original type, material, and design, or must have been available from the OEM as a factory-installed or dealer-installed option, or over-the-counter manufacturer approved performance item.
 The number and location of valves may not be altered.
-Modern aftermarket blocks and heads are prohibited, unless identical to original OEM items or period aftermarket items, and require prior written approval of VRG.
+Modern aftermarket blocks and heads are prohibited.

 4.2.4.
 Internal components: Within the limits of the original block, crankcase, and head, substitute internal components are permitted: pistons, rods, bearings, cam(s), and valves.
 Modern aftermarket internal components (Carillo, Venolia, Crane, Isky, etc) are allowed.
 Valve train components may be replaced with aftermarket parts of the same type as original.